Fishing ReportBeulah Lake - 2/21/2018 2:37:52 PM

-The MS River is at 11 feet on the Arkansas City gauge and falling.
+The MS River is at 16 feet on the Arkansas City gauge and rising.

 For bass, good locations should be around the fishing piers and old pilings on the Mississippi side of the lake - anywhere with cover in water 3 to 8 feet deep.
 Try a square billed crankbait around points or along the shoreline.
 Soft plastic worms or lizards fished slow and close to cover is also often effective.
 When the weather is cold try slow fishing suspended crankbaits.
 As long as the river remains out of the lake and water levels remain relatively low, fish should be concentrated around whatever structure is still underwater.

 For catfish, try tightlining on the bottom in deep water or fishing trotlines down at the southern end of the lake.
 Best baits for blues and channels would be chicken liver or nightcrawlers.